prometheus/proposals/proposals/2023-11-13-utf8-migration.md

 All of these situations can be summarized as follows:

-1. Data written with old database code: all names are guaranteed not to be UTF-8.
+1. **Old Data** -- Data written with old Prometheus code: all names are guaranteed not to be UTF-8.
-2. Data written with new database code by new clients: all names are guaranteed to be UTF-8-compatible.
-3. Data written with new database code by one or more old clients (and possibly new clients as well): No guarantees, some names could be escaped, others not.
+2. **Mixed Data** -- Data written with new Prometheus code by one or more old clients (and possibly new clients as well): No guarantees, some names could be escaped, others not.
+3. **New Data** -- Data written with new Prometheus code by new clients: all names are guaranteed to be UTF-8-compatible.

+### Time Scope

+The issue of mixed-format blocks will persist for the retention period of the tsdb.
+For some deployments this means only 14 days, for others it may be on the order of years of persisted old data.

 ### Proposed Solution

 To help alleviate this confusion we first propose to bump the version number in the tsdb meta.json file.
-On a per-block basis, the query code can check the version number and know if the data was written with an old version of the database code.
+On a per-block basis, the query code can check the version number and know if the data was written with an old version of the Prometheus code.
 This helps distinguish the first case.

-Secondly, we will add a new flag to meta.json that indicates the oldest client protocol version that was used to write data to this block.
-This is useful for distinguishing the second case from the third.
+Secondly we will add two new flags to help define the range of dates that are affected by mixed blocks and will be used to distinguish the second case from the third.
-If the oldest client version supports UTF-8, then all data in the block is UTF-8 compatible.
-But if an older client contributed to the block, then data could be mixed.

-Thankfully, during content negotiation, the write path knows whether the client doing the writing is capable of sending UTF-8 data.
-If it is not, then we can mark that block as having an old client and the querying code will know the block falls into the third case and can look for mixed names.
+* `-promql.utf8_migration.enabled`: This flag tells Prometheus that a migration is in progress, meaning that blocks with the newer tsdb version number may be mixed.
+If this flag is false, blocks with the newer version number are understood to not be mixed and are exclusively UTF-8.
+* `-promql.utf8_migration.until=<date-time>`: This flag indicates the latest date-time (inclusive) for blocks that may contain mixed data.
+Any data after this moment are exclusively UTF-8.

+#### Timeline

+A Prometheus migration to UTF-8 will follow this timeline:

+1. Prometheus is upgraded and UTF-8 support enabled.
+The `-promql.utf8_migration.enabled` is turned on immediately.
+2. Clients are gradually upgraded to UTF-8.
+3. `-promql.utf8_migration.until` is set to the last date-time when a non-UTF-8 client was sending data.
+4. Wait for retention period to elapse such that the migration-until date is expired (could be years).
+5. Remove `-promql.utf8_migration.enabled` and `-promql.utf8_migration.until` as they are no longer needed.

 ### Query time

-For the mixed-format scenarios, at query time, we will to look for **all possible** escapings of a name in order to locate the correct data.
+For the mixed-format scenarios, at query time, we will look for **all possible** escapings of a name in order to locate the correct data.
 We propose to do this by expanding a lookup for a UTF-8 metric or label name into a reasonable set of escapings:

 1. UTF-8 (only if the tsdb version is newer)
 2. underscore-replaced: All unsupported characters are converted to underscores.